lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - Check that GeoTIFF files are valid and not corrupted
 - Verify the clipping area intersects with the data
 - Check for NoData values in the GeoTIFF files
+- If your circle sits on the edge of the dataset (common near state boundaries), expect large nodata regions; this is fine as long as some valid pixels remain

 ### Suitability scores are all zero